Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Aligned Prompts Results

 \paragraph{Conversation Pairs vs. Non-Conversation Pairs}

-In this work, we introduce a new multi-lingual conversational corpus, called XSGD.
 Previous works have utilized parallel corpora from non-conversational domains, such as OPUS~\citep{tiedemann-2012-parallel}.
-To evaluate the effectiveness of our corpus, we randomly selected a parallel dataset from OPUS of a similar size and learned aligned prompts using the same method.
-Table~\ref{table:domain} presents the results of intent classification on a conversation downstream task, demonstrating that the performance of aligned prompts on XSGD significantly outperforms that of the non-conversational domain dataset across different settings (5-shots, 15-shots, all-shots).
+To evaluate the effectiveness of XSGD, we randomly selected a parallel dataset from OPUS of a similar size and learned aligned prompts using the same method.
+Table~\ref{table:domain} presents the results of intent classification on a conversation downstream task, demonstrating that the performance of aligned prompts on XSGD significantly outperforms that of the non-conversational domain dataset across different settings (5-, 15-, all-shots).